Why do I get a “socket error” message?

 MegaBytes per second.
 There are 8 megabits in one megabyte.

 In a network, latency, a synonym for delay, is an expression of how much time it takes for a packet of data to get from one designated point to another.
 In some usages, latency is measured by sending a packet that is returned to the sender and the round-trip time is considered the latency.
 Low latency is extremely important for businesses and power-users.

 Transfer rate is speed at which data can be transmitted between devices.
 As files to download become increasingly larger, the highest data transfer rate is most desirable.

 Throughput is the maximum amount of communication or messaging that can be transmitted through a communication channel during an elementary unit of time, usually, in a second.

 Depending on the type of channel, the addressing mechanism used in that channel, the type of messages are being transmitted and how secure the transmission needs to be—along with physical attributes like temperature, humidity and signal-to-noise ratios—actual measured throughput will vary.

-Other frequent factors influencing throughput:
+Frequent factors influencing throughput:

 - The number of devices sharing the access circuit and the activity the other devices are generating while speed test is being run on one of the devices

 - A rogue LAN port that is clogging the LAN with transmission

 - A leaky LAN port which degrades LAN performance